digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - SRR - Log Aggregation
 - SRR - Prod and Test Sync
-- SRR - Resilince with strict sovereignty
+- SRR - Resilience with strict sovereignty
-- CRR - Global Resilience Improvments (backups in differnt regions)
+- CRR - Global Resilience Improvements (backups in different regions)
-- CRR - Latency Reduction ( Better Perfromance )
+- CRR - Latency Reduction ( Better Performance )

 ### S3 Presigned URLs

-- Presigned URLSs are a feature of s3 that allows the system to generate a URL with aceess permissions encoded into it, for a spefic bucket and object
+- Presigned URLSs are a feature of s3 that allows the system to generate a URL with access permissions encoded into it, for a specific bucket and object
-- It is only valid for a certian period of time.
+- It is only valid for a certain period of time.
-- It uses the creators acces rights as an identity to access the bucket and objects.
+- It uses the creators access rights as an identity to access the bucket and objects.

 - You can create a presigned URL for an object you have no access to.
-- When using the URL, the permissons match the identity which generated it.
+- When using the URL, the permissions match the identity which generated it.
-- Access deined could mean that the generating ID never had access or its time has expired.
+- Access denied could mean that the generating ID never had access or its time has expired.
 - Don't generate a presigned url with a role, URL stops working when temporary credentials expire.
-- Presigned url is linked to the identy that generated it.
+- Presigned url is linked to the identity that generated it.
 - Can create a presigned url for an object that doesn't exist.

 ```bash